Nick Kay

 Nicholas Colin Kay (born 3 August 1992) is an Australian professional basketball player for Shimane Susanoo Magic of the Japanese B.League.
-He is also a member of the Australian national team, helping the Boomers win bronze at the Tokyo Olympics.
+He played college basketball for the Metro State Roadrunners before beginning his professional career in the National Basketball League (NBL).
+He won two NBL championships with the Perth Wildcats in 2019 and 2020.
+He also won a New Zealand NBL championship and league MVP honours with the Wellington Saints in 2019.
+In 2021, he won a bronze medal with the Australian national team at the Tokyo Olympics.